pando85/kubernetes-deployer/doc/install.md

 Pfsense configuration:

 - Connect to DMZ `192.168.1.0/24`
-- Add DHCP server: range(30-99), but fix agent IPs before add to the cluster.
+- Add DHCP server: range(60-99), but fix agent IPs before add to the cluster.
 - Create lb for apiserver (used HaProxy: increase client and server timeouts to 600000) and DNS entry

 ## Setup Rock64

-Use playbook `playbooks/install/prepare.yml` to setup rock64.
+Use playbook `playbooks/install/prepare.yml` to setup servers.

 ## Cluster